bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 He picked up some metal dust, rolled it into a small bead, placed it in the tube with his left thumb, and blew through the tube again.
 The little ball flew out, and made a small *thud* as it hit a box at the shelf.

-*This is basically a cannon*, he thought to himself, as he rolled another ball, loaded it into the tube, took a breath, and fired the ball at the box again.
+*This is basically a cannon*, he thought to himself, as he rolled another ball, loaded it into the tube, took a breath, and blew the ball at the box again.

-*A time expensive process, because I need to load a ball, and I need to take a breath, before I can fire it*.
+*A time consuming process, because I need to load a ball, and I need to take a breath, before I can fire it*.

 He picked himself up to a sitting position, as he looked into nothingness, deep in thought of how to reduce these steps.

 Cannons where huge, heavy, and required a lot of powder for the heavy metal balls - mostly to shoot through ships.
-He didn't need huge, didn't want heavy, and he didn't need a heavy metal ball, since he wasn't to shoot through ships.
-He only needed to hit a target and make it hurt.
+He didn't need huge, didn't want a heavy barrel, and he didn't need a heavy metal ball, since he wasn't going to shoot through ships.
+He only needed to hit a target, and make it hurt.

 He gathered another ball, placed it in the tube, took a deep breath, held his right hand as far from the tube's ending he could, and blew as hard as he could.

 "Aw!"

-He shook his hand numb the pain.
+He shook his hand to numb the pain.
 That actually hurt quite a bit - not for long, but still.
 He turned the tube in his hand, as he inspected it.
 It wasn't heavy, it just required some pressure, and it had made his hand hurt.